transloadit/uppy/website/src/docs/dashboard.md

 ### `showLinkToFileUploadResult: true`

 By default, when a file upload has completed, the file icon in the Dashboard turns into a link to the uploaded file.
 If your app does not publicly store uploaded files or if it's otherwise unwanted, pass `showLinkToFileUploadResult: false`.

+### `showErrorIconInFileList: false`

+By default, when a file upload failed, no error message is shown for the file itself but only a global summary is shown.
+If `showErrorIconInFileList` is set to `true`, an icon is displayed that has the error message as a tooltip and also allows to show the error message on a click.

 ### `showProgressDetails: false`